SudoBlank/AI/README.md

 If any legal clames are filed aganst me I will instently deleat this repo.
 I am not responcibal of any misconduct of a websit's TOS or coppyright.
 This was made in a hurry.

+This is a node.js application but best if used localy to execute py files.